DevAldon/WordPress/README.md

 # WordPress-Plugins

-Here i will index all the plugins i made
+Here i will house and index the plugins that i have made for WordPress.
+##My plugins are Privacy Focussed, safe and open source.

 [WP Dashboard Notes](https://github.com/Smoshed/WP-Dashboard-Notes)